ngemily/532_report/src/reflection.md

 always tested on smaller images because a full 720p image takes almost ten minutes to run in RTL sim.
 Had I ran tests on full resolution images nightly, I would have caught that before going to hardware.

+### Approach to image processing

+At the beginning of this project, I had no idea about anything related to computer vision.
+Since the focus of the course is hardware design, I didn't want to spend too long researching and prototyping.
+I learned most of what I needed from OpenCV tutorials and following the topics introduced in further depth.
+I was able to prototype ideas very quickly using the OpenCV library
+\cite{opencv}.
+While I was doing my research, I tried to stick with algorithms that were easy to understand and that were hardware friendly.

+Charles introduced Viola Jones object detection in a little more detail than discussed in lecture.
+I dismissed it as being too complicated because of the artificial intelligence component.
+I did not think I would be able to understand and implement and then train a Viola Jones detection module in the timeframe of this project, primarily due to my lack of experience with training a neural network.
+In retrospect, the approach I chose was not all that easy to implement in hardware because of the many memory accesses required and I'm sure I would have gotten the help I needed to get Viola Jones.
+Still, I went with the more classical methods of computer vision where I know exactly what is being calculated for each pixel.

+At the end of this process, I learned just as much about computer vision as I did hardware design.
+I also learned that new and different, possibly better ways of doing things are always on the horizon and it's best to keep an open mind.
+As Jason Foster would say to us in first year, keep strong opinions, weakly held.
+Such as it is that neural nets are taking over in computer vision, high level synthesis is on the rise in the digital design world.
+I would say that I learned a lot here on extracting image features and designing at the RTL level, but I wouldn't be opposed to continuing to pursue these topics in slightly different avenues.